-The insurance company adjuster is calling you, and so is the insurance company for the other side.
+Your insurance company adjuster is calling you, and so is the insurance company for the other side.
 They say they, “Just want to talk and help you.”
 Do you answer?

 So, if it’s your adjuster, you can answer the call.
 But there is no need to tell the insurance company anything.
-The insurance company is calling you for one thing.
+Both insurance companies, including yours, is calling you for one thing.
 To figure out how they are going to minimize any payments to you.

-So when your own adjuster calls you, go ahead and answer.
-But be very careful what you say.
+So when your own adjuster calls you, be careful if you answer.
 Eventually you may be required to give a statement under the terms of your policy.
 But that statement can be given later, and there is no reason to tell your insurance company everything right away.
 It is okay to take your time and think things through.
 We help our clients with their statements.
 In fact, we often demand they only give a written statement, and not a recorded one.